YaashviiPThakkarr/YaashviiPThakkarr/README.md

 # Hello, I'm Yashvi!

 I'm a data enthusiast by nature, computer engineer by practice and a part-time artist (in my head haha).
-I'm recently compledted my masters from Carnegie Mellon University.
+I'm recently completed my masters from Carnegie Mellon University.
 I have a passion for solving real time business challenge using data and doodling in my free time.
 You can see my work below. :')

 [Portfolio](https://yaashviipthakkarr.github.io) | [Get in touch with me](https://yaashviipthakkarr.github.io/#contact) | [Instagram](https://instagram.com/yaashviipthakkarr) | [LinkedIn](https://linkedin.com/in/yaashviipthakkarr)